 FLIGHT MEDICAL INNOVATIONS LTD. (FLIGHT MEDICAL) provides this Operator's Manual in its commitment to help reduce patient risk and injury.
-However, this manual is not intended to in any way replace or substitute duty of care to a patient, professional responsibility, or professional judgment, nor is it intended to provide any warranty, promise, guarantee, assumption of risk or duty, release, or indemnity.
+However, this manual is not intended to in any way replace or substitute duty of care to a patient, professional responsibility, or professional judgment, nor is it intended to provide any warranty, promise, quarantee, assumption of risk or duty, release, or indemnity.
 Physicians shall at all times maintain responsibility for patient treatment and outcomes, and FLIGHT MEDICAL further assumes no liability for patient treatment or outcome or for operator's negligence, breach of duty of care, or malpractice.

 The Ventoux Ventilator operator is solely responsible for selecting the appropriate level and method of patient monitoring.
 Product modification or misuse can be dangerous.
-FLIGHT MEDICAL disclaims all liability for the consequences of product alterations or modifications, as well as for the consequences which might result from the combination of this ventilator with other products, whether supplied by FLIGHT MEDICAL or by other manufacturers, unless such a combination has been specifically endorsed by FLIGHT MEDICAL.
+FLIGHT MEDICAL disclaims all liability for the consequences of product alterations or modifications (including the use of spare parts and batteries that were not manufactured by Flight Medical), as well as for the consequences which might result from the combination of this ventilator with other products, whether supplied by FLIGHT MEDICAL or by other manufacturers, unless such a combination has been specifically endorsed by FLIGHT MEDICAL.